butalsoverycool/IP1_FE19/README.md

 ### README FE19 IP1 Kim Nkoubou ###
-This is my first individual school project in the Front Dev class at KYH Stockholm, Sweden 2019 - in the form of a simple website for a artist duo.
+This is my first individual school project in the Front Dev class at KYH Stockholm, Sweden 2019 - in the form of a simple website for a band of two.
 // Kim Nkoubou -> https://kiiim.se